simplenetes-io/podc/PODSPEC.md

           maxConn: 1024

           # Set to true to have the proxy connect using the PROXY-PROTOCOL
-          # Only relevant when using a clusterPort
+          # Only relevant when using a clusterPort and traffic is incoming via the Simplenetes Proxy.
           # Default is false.
           sendProxy: true